-Most parents report the experience of sending a son or daughter to college as one filled with anticipation, anxiety, confusion, and hope.
+Most parents/families report the experience of sending their student to college as one filled with anticipation, anxiety, confusion, and hope.
 Before classes begin the student’s first year, many changes are likely to begin.
 The college years are a time for a student to continue maturing, become more independent, develop new areas of competency, develop healthy peer relationships, and learn how to manage oneself and life in general.
-What does this mean for you as a parent?
+What does this mean for you as a support in their life?
 Here are some of the messages you may hear:

 “So whose decision is it anyway?”
-Most parents have a high investment in their student’s decisions.
-Problems arise, however, when parents are more invested than students.
+Most caregivers have a high investment in their student’s decisions.
+Problems arise, however, when caregivers are more invested than students.
 It can be hard to lessen involvement in a student’s decisions out of fear that the student won’t assume responsibility.
-The irony is that students often don’t step up to the task of being responsible until parents step back.
+The irony is that students often don’t step up to the task of being responsible until caregivers step back.
 After all, it’s easier to ignore problems when someone else is worrying about them!

 “College is different than I thought it would be.”
 For many students, coming to Bowling Green State University means finding out what college and life are about.
 It means learning how to study, how often to study, and how to keep themselves motivated.
 Academic expectations are more rigorous than in high school; therefore, students accustomed to receiving “A’s” and “B’s” have to work much harder to earn top grades in college courses.
 Ultimately, they learn when to ask for help and when to resolve issues on their own.

 The University experience brings up challenges as well as provides many resources (e.g. counseling, academic advising, career exploration services, and much more) to provide needed support to face those challenges.
-Parents can remind students that asking questions and using available resources reflect maturity and does not detract from their autonomy or growth as an adult.
-At the same time, parents and other family members continue to serve key roles in providing needed, consistent support through college and beyond.
+Caregivers can remind students that asking questions and using available resources reflect maturity and does not detract from their autonomy or growth as an adult.
+At the same time, caregivers can continue to serve key roles in providing needed, consistent support through college and beyond.

 “I’m back!”
 Expect that when your student comes home for semester breaks and summer that there will be a period of adjustment.
-Your son or daughter has been living as a relatively independent young adult and may be expecting that their newly found independence will be recognized and appreciated by the family.
-In contrast, parents and siblings continue to live in their usual style and generally expect that the established “house rules” still apply.
+Your student has been living as a relatively independent young adult and may be expecting that their newly found independence will be recognized and appreciated at home.
+In contrast, parents and families continue to live in their usual style and generally expect that the established “house rules” still apply.

-It will be especially important in these times of adjustment to work with your student to seek a compromise that honors both the needs of the family and of the young adult student.
-If your son or daughter is commuting to school from home, consider the ways in which his or her new level of responsibility and independence will be acknowledged in the home.
+It will be especially important in these times of adjustment to work with your student to seek a compromise that honors both the needs of the family and of the student.
+If your student is commuting to school from home, consider the ways in which their new level of responsibility and independence will be acknowledged in the home.

 Counseling services (individual counseling, group counseling, consultation, crisis intervention, and outreach programming) are available to enrolled BGSU students and are provided at no charge.
 The Counseling Center services are intended to provide short-term assistance to students with educational, social and personal concerns that may interfere with their academic progress.
-On-going counseling is by appointment only.
-However, initial appointments/consultations can occur during our walk-in hours or be scheduled by calling 419-372-2081, whichever is easier for the student.
-In addition to providing walk-in services our staff will continue to offer emergency services whenever our office is open.
-Please see our office hours for additional information.
+On-going services are by appointment only.
+However, initial appointments/consultations are scheduled by calling 419-372-2081.
+In the event of crisis situations and for individuals who are highly distressed, we have an on-call counselor available 8am to 5pm Monday-Friday.

-If you have questions about how to help your student access services or about a specific situation your son or daughter is facing you may contact the Counseling Center yourself for a consultation with one of our staff members.
+If you have questions about how to help your student access services or about a specific situation your student is facing, you may contact the Counseling Center yourself for a consultation with one of our staff members.
 Do not hesitate to contact us with questions; we are here to help assist you in finding ways to be there for your young adult.

 Counseling often involves the disclosure of sensitive personal information.
 Any information a client shares with Counseling Center staff members is protected by professional ethics and by Ohio law.
 Information about the counseling a student receives is not released, except upon a student’s written permission, in circumstances which would result in clear danger to the student or others, or as may be required by law.

-It is understandable that you may wish to be involved when your son or daughter seeks counseling, but the confidentiality issues described above do not permit such involvement without the consent of the student.
-Often the best source of information for parents about the counseling process is the student.
+It is understandable that you may wish to be involved when your student seeks counseling, but the confidentiality issues described above do not permit such involvement without the consent of the student.
+Often the best source of information for caregivers about the counseling process is the student.
 Beyond that, if more information is desired, the student must sign a written release specifically permitting us to communicate with you.